 The individual must have capacity to understand and communicate their consent.

 Consent can be express or implied.
-However, use of opt-out mechanisms to infer consent should be avoided, particularly for sensitive information.
+However, use of opt-out mechanisms to infer consent should be avoided (for example, requiring the individual to untick a pre-ticked box in order to opt-out), particularly for sensitive information.